0cjs/sedoc/8bit/cbm/machlang.md

 ------------

-The check for `CTRL` being held down to slow output is done in `CHROUT` ($FFD2) and so works for ML programs that use this routine.
+The check for `CTRL` being held down to slow output is done in `CHROUT` ($FFD2, actually the $E716 subroutine that it calls for screen output) and so works for ML programs that use this routine.
 It pauses for about 1/2 second after every newline.

 - [Dreams AAY C64 helpfiles (HTML)][aay]
 - pagetable.com [Ultimate Commodore 64 BASIC & KERNAL ROM Disassembly][ultdis]